pabloguarda/isuelogit/README.md

 The `isuelogit` package addresses the aforementioned limitation by using the output of `sue-logit` to solve an inverse problem, namely, estimating the parameters of the travelers' utility function using traffic counts.

+This package was developed under the guidance of my PhD advisor Sean Qian.
+It is used to run the analyses presented in the our first preprint `Statistical inference of travelers' route choice preferences with system-level data`, which can be accessed in the following [link](https://arxiv.org/abs/2204.10964)

 ## Development setup

 1. Clone the repository